dhdanudahlan/smartfinance-android/README.md

 # SmartFinance

+## Overview
-A personal finance tracker that helps users manage their income, expenses, and financial goals.
+SmartFinance is a personal finance manager app designed to help users manage their income, expenses, and financial goals effectively.
+With a user-friendly interface and robust features, the app empowers users to take control of their finances.

-## Core Features.
+## Features.
 ### Budgeting
 - Budget Creation: Users can create budgets for specific categories (e.g., Food, Transportation) with a monthly or weekly duration.
 - Progress Tracking: Visualize budget utilization with progress bars or pie charts.